casper-network/docs-archive/dapp-dev-guide/tutorials/erc20/tests.rst

 Creating Unit Tests
 -------------------

-Now that we have a testing context, we can use it to create unit tests for the contract code by invoking the functions defined in  ``tests/src/erc20.rs``.
+Now that we have a testing context, we can use it to create unit tests in the file called ``tests/src/tests.rs``.
+The unit tests verify the contract code by invoking the functions defined in ``tests/src/erc20.rs``.
-Add these functions to a file called ``tests/src/tests.rs``.

 .. code-block:: rust